davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 geotherm.
-After a long history of cooling beneath the forearc, these geotherms are subjected to heating from below by slab window underplating of asthenospheric material at 80 km depth for a period of 0 to 6 Myr, corresponding to a deeper version of the underplating in the slab-window scenario.
+After a long history of cooling beneath the forearc, these geotherms are subjected to heating from below by underplating of asthenospheric material at 80 km depth for a period of 0 to 6 Myr, corresponding to a deeper version of the slab-window underplating modeled in **A**.

-In this set of scenarios, the @Royden1993a subduction model is tied to temperature constraint of 715ºC at 25 km depth for garnet-biotite thermometry of exhumed granites of the Santa Lucia range [@Ducea2003], and thermobarometric constraints on the Pelona schist.
-Figure @fig:model_results|c, panel 2 correctly captures the thermobarometric constraints and inverted metamorphic gradient recorded by the Pelona schist [@Kidder2006;@Kidder2013] for this episode of subduction, validating this approach to calculating the forearc geotherm.
+In this set of scenarios, the @Royden1993a subduction model is tied to temperature constraint of 715ºC at 25 km depth for garnet-biotite thermometry of exhumed granites of the Santa Lucia range [@Ducea2003], and thermobarometric constraints on the Sierra de Salinas schist [@Kidder2006].
+Figure @fig:model_results|c, panel 2 correctly captures the thermobarometric constraints and inverted metamorphic gradient recorded by subduction-channel schists for this episode of subduction [@Kidder2006; @Kidder2013], validating our approach to calculating the forearc geotherm.

-The pinning of subduction temperatures to the Sierra de Salinas schist makes little difference for the final thermal structure of the mantle lithosphere [@fig:model_tracers|c].
-The Cretaceous underplating scenario not subjected to reheating has a similar final thermal structure to the longest-running stalled slab scenarios in **B**, reflecting its basic correspondence with a generalized slab rollback event of similar age.
+These lithologically-constrained high subduction temperatures make little difference to the final thermal structure of the mantle lithosphere [@fig:model_tracers|c].
+When not reheated by a deep slab window, the Cretaceous underplating scenario has a similar final thermal structure to the longest-running stalled slab scenarios in **B**.
+This reflects the model's basic correspondence with a generalized slab rollback event of similar age.
 High subduction-channel temperatures experienced during late-Cretaceous flat slab subduction and schist metamorphism did not have a long-lasting impact on the thermal structure of the margin.
 Thus, underplating by a deep slab window during the Miocene is required for these scenarios to produce warm mantle lithosphere.

 ## Model sensitivity and bias